15 Ways to Grow Your Course Business Today

 10. Speak at Events

-And, of course, virtual conferences are now booming, so options to speak online, without leaving home, are on the rise.
+And, of course, virtual conferences boomed during COVID and are not likely to go away, so there are plenty of options to speak online without leaving home.
 To find speaking opportunities, consider using sites like My Speaker Leads or Speaker Hub and reach out directly to any trade or professional associations that serve your audience.